mlabs-haskell/ogmios-nix/README.md

-# Ogmios Flake wrapper
+# Nix flake wrapper for Ogmios

-A simple light-weight wrapper around Ogmios for seemless integration with other Nix based systems.
+A simple light-weight wrapper around Ogmios for seamless integration with other Nix based systems.
-This project will never attempt to do more, to keep it simple.
+This project will never attempt to do more, to keep it simple to maintain.

 The `main` branch should follow the latest supported Ogmios version and older versions are tagged.
-Feel free to open a PR if a new is not supported by this repo.
+Feel free to open a PR if a new version is not supported by this repo.